SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 pleasing - giving a feeling of satisfaction or enjoyment

-recognize - to know someone or something because you have seen or heard him or her or experienced it before
+recognize (KNOW) - (verb) to know someone or something because you have seen or heard him or her or experienced it before:
+I hadn't seen her for 20 years, but I recognized her immediately.
+Do you recognize this song?

+recognize (ACCEPT) - (verb) to accept that something is legal, true, or important:
+The international community has refused to recognize (= officially accept the existence of) the newly independent nation state.
+[ + (that) ] He sadly recognized (that) he would die childless.

 private - only for one person or group and not for everyone / Private thoughts and opinions are secret and not discussed with other people